rohanbatrain/second-brain-tools-2022/README.md

 # 2023

-Hotfixing the pypi with v0.0.4 due to a slight change in naming scheme of github repositories due to which the build was not working on any python environment.
+Hotfixing the pypi package with v0.0.4 due to a slight change in naming scheme of github repositories due to which the build was not working on any python environment.
 Further, support has been seized for pypy37.

 # EOL